JonJae/Classification_CampaignSuccess/README.md

 ## Conclusion

-The Random Forrest model performes well for the given task with an f1-score of 0.8.
+The Random Forrest model performes slightly better as the XGboost model, with an f1-score of 0.81 and slighly better computation time of XGboost.
 As for the features: The category has the greatest influence on the success of a project.
 As part of the EDA,  the `median_avg_pledge_per_backer_in_subcat` feature is designed.
 This feature gives an understanding of how much money the average backer in an sub category is willing to back a project.
 This has great influence on the success rate of a project.

 ## Future Work